nivi333/usermanagment/docs/user stories/user-management-epic-07-frontend.md

 - Consistent theming and component reuse

 ### Acceptance Criteria
-- [ ] User list, filters, and details are accessible and responsive
+- [x] User list, filters, and details are accessible and responsive
-- [ ] UI passes accessibility audit
+- [x] UI passes accessibility audit (all interactive elements have labels, keyboard navigation supported)
-- [ ] Theming and spacing are consistent
+- [x] Theming and spacing are consistent (Ant Design 5.x)

+### Implementation Summary
+- Responsive user list with Ant Design Table, Card, and Layout
+- Search bar and role filter for quick user lookup
+- Accessible modals and forms with labels and aria attributes
+- Consistent theming and spacing using Ant Design
+- Empty state and error handling for clarity
+- Code lint and JSX errors fixed for maintainability

+### Notes
+- UI tested for keyboard and screen reader accessibility
+- Responsive on mobile, tablet, and desktop
+- Further enhancements (e.g., advanced filters, export, accessibility scripts) can be added on request

 ### Potential Tasks
 - Implement user list, filter, and detail components